-We looked at 8 popular retailers from two primary dimensions to provide a complete picture.
+We looked at 8 best mattress brands from two primary dimensions to provide a complete picture.
 First, we compared the features of their products like density, return policy, and price.
-Then, we looked at data from SleepLikeTheDead.com, who compares surveys and experiences from thousands of actual owners on actual performance.
-For the performance indicators, the rating scale ranged from A-F, where: A=Excellent, B=Good, C=Fair/Average, D=Poor/Below Average, and F=Extremely Below Average.
+Then, we looked at data from SleepLikeTheDead.com, who compares surveys and experiences from thousands of actual owners on mattress performance.
+For the performance indicators, the rating scale ranged from A-F, where: A=Excellent, B=Good/Above Average, C=Fair/Average, D=Poor/Below Average, and F=Extremely Below Average.
 Specifications and pricing information was drawn from retailer websites, and review data comes from SLTD as well as reviews on retailer and third party websites.

 - Memory foam density between 4.0 and 5.3 lbs is considered optimal for most sleepers.Lower densities will wear quickly and provide ineffective support, while densities over 6lbs can make a bed too firm or viscous.

-- Return policies for memory foam should allow at least 30 days, as it takes about that long for sleepers to adjust to the new material.
+- Return policies for these mattresses should allow at least 30 days, as it takes about that long for sleepers to adjust to the new material.

 - Warranties should be no less than 20 years for quality beds.

 - USA-made foam is subject to stricter environmental, labor, and chemical standards than imported materials which may contain banned chemicals and unethical manufacturing practices.

 - Health score was based on the beds’ chemical profiles, including foam composition, cover composition, and types of fire barriers.
 Higher scores feature more natural products and no toxic chemicals.